ModyQyW/vite-plugin-stylelint/README.md

 - Type: `boolean`
 - Default: `true`

-The errors found will be emitted by default.
+The errors found will be emitted when enabled.
+This is enabled by default.

+## `emitErrorAsWarning`

+- Type: `boolean`
+- Default: `false`

+The errors found will be emitted as warnings when enabled.
+This is disabled by default but you may want it enabled when prototyping.

 ### `emitWarning`

 - Type: `boolean`
 - Default: `true`

+The warnings found will be emitted when enabled.
+This is enabled by default.

+## `emitWarningAsError`

+- Type: `boolean`
+- Default: `false`

-The warnings found will be emitted by default.
+The warnings found will be emitted as errors when enabled.
+This is disabled by default.

 ## CHANGELOG